Marine Engineering Technology, B.S.

 MARR combines marine propulsion, electrical power, electronics and maritime-related engineering into a curriculum that blends marine power systems and applied mechanical engineering programs in the marine industry.
 The program is enhanced through the utilization of numerous and frequent hands-on learning experiences that elevate the education of our students.

-Program Educational Objectives & Student Outcomes
+Program Educational Objectives, Enrollment & Graduation Data & Student Outcomes

 Program Educational Objectives